Trying to figure out what homeschool records to keep can seem overwhelming and complicated.

-If you're using one of the Competent Private Instruction (CPI) options, the law requires you to complete a minimum of 148 days of instruction per school year.
+If you're using one of the Competent Private Instruction (CPI) options with teacher supervision, the law requires you to complete a minimum of 148 days of instruction per school year.

 The length and structure of the instructional day is not specifically defined, so a simple attendance chart can meet this need.